 Bob Sims retired from the partnership on June 30, 2020.
-He was a trial lawyer in the White Collar Defense & Investigations and Export Controls, Economic Sanctions & Customs Practices, represents US and global companies, organizations, and individuals in criminal and civil proceedings in jurisdictions across the United States and throughout the world.
+He was a trial lawyer in the White Collar Defense & Investigations and Export Controls, Economic Sanctions & Customs Practices, representing US and global companies, organizations, and individuals in criminal and civil proceedings in jurisdictions across the United States and throughout the world.

-Mr. Sims draws on more than three decades of legal experience to provide clients with sophisticated advice and representation.
-He has developed a particular focus on trial advocacy in high-stakes disputes and enforcement actions related to:
+Mr. Sims has drawn on more than three decades of legal experience to provide clients with sophisticated advice and representation.
+He developed a particular focus on trial advocacy in high-stakes disputes and enforcement actions related to:

 - White collar criminal defense and internal investigations